graph command#

 Online vs offline graphing#

-When HTML graph option is used, containerlab will try to build the topology graph by inspecting the running containers which are part of the lab.
-This essentially means, that the lab must be running.
-Although this method provides some additional details (like IP addresses), it is not always convenient to run a lab to see its graph.
+If the lab is running containerlab will try to build the graph by inspecting the running containers which are part of the lab.
+This method provides additional details (like IP addresses).
+It is possible to opt out of this behavior by using the --offline flag.

 Usage#